kilian-lm/graph_to_agent/READ_ME/Vision.md

 One immediate goal is to design a platform for knowledge graph generation based on the API layer of the above-mentioned existing 'social-networks' platforms.
 This platform will consist of modules for 'Time-Stamped Content Evolution Graphs' and 'Augmented Argumentation via Agent Interactions' (as described below).
-Additionally, we need to obtain a decisive overarching legal decision from the national authorities stating that users own the content they create and publish on the 'social-networks'.
-Furthermore Users must have the ability to export their content from the respective platform, following the REST standards.
+Additionally, Users must have the ability to export their content from the respective platform, following the REST standards.
+For all non-techies: That's like the infrastructure, the roads and the traffic lights in the WWW.
+Now we need those roads to be traversable and we need to get the green light in order to GET the goods into "Beacon of Git".
+This step means that we need to assess the respective 'social-network' APIs and if the users can't get their content without having partner status or paying for it etc. to push for a solution (needs to be assessed in depth).

 The parallel step would be to pull up the entire architecture and infrastructure for the knowledge libraries.